Alpaca-zip/pupbot/README.md

 W : Increases the value of direction in the x axis (+0.25)
 A : Increases the value of turn (+0.25)
 S : Decreases the value of direction in the x axis (-0.25)
 D : Decreases the value of turn (-0.25)
+X : PID control on/off
+F : Increases the value of P
+G : Decreases the value of P
+H : Increases the value of I
+J : Decreases the value of I
+K : Increases the value of D
+L : Decreases the value of D

 ## Launch Gazebo